thompsurn/technical-interview-example/README.md

 4. Sorting Validation
 Once I had gathered the first 100 articles, I verified that they were sorted correctly from newest to oldest by comparing their timestamps using JavaScript’s Date object.

+#### Testing

+In order to see the results of this challenge, simply run:

+npm i
+node index.js